 Cash ISAs are available to all UK residents over the age of 16.
 Crown employees working overseas but paid by the government (such as members of the armed forces) and their husbands, wives or civil partners are also able to take advantage of the tax free savings opportunities that ISAs provide.

-However, cash ISA rules state that you are only allowed to pay into one Cash ISA per tax year even though you can contribute to different Cash ISAs in different tax years.
+However, rules state that you are only allowed to pay into one Cash ISA per tax year even though you can contribute to different Cash ISAs in different tax years.

-For example, if you start the tax year by paying in the full £5,760 but later withdraw £1,000, despite the fact that you now only hold £4,760 in your Cash ISA, you will not be able to pay in any more until the next financial year as you have already used your full £5,760 allowance.
+For example, if you start the tax year by paying in the full £15,000 but later withdraw £1,000, you will not be able to pay in any more until the next financial year as you have already used your full £15,000 allowance.

 It's now possible to transfer funds held in Cash ISAs to an Investment ISA without losing any of the tax free benefits.
 However, you are still unable to move monies held in Investment ISAs into a Cash ISA account.

 Cash ISAs can be broadly split into two categories, fixed rate cash ISAs and instant access ISAs.
-However within these labels Cash ISAs vary hugely in both the interest rates and the level of access they offer so it’s always important to compare cash ISA rates and familiarise yourself with any terms and conditions of the best cash ISA deals before signing up.
+However within these labels they vary hugely in both the interest rates and the level of access they offer, so it's always important to compare cash ISA rates and familiarise yourself with any terms and conditions of the best deals before signing up.